G1OJS/BandOpticon/README.md

 # BandOpticon
 ### What is the activity like on each band to and from *my* local area?
 What modes are being used?
 What is the coverage like on those bands?
 Is it reciprocal?
-Where am I hearing and/or being heard by compared to the best performing station in my area?
+Where am I hearing and/or being heard by compared to others in my area?

 <img width="966" height="713" alt="Capture" src="https://github.com/user-attachments/assets/1f883d3c-71f7-4624-97a7-239cb7623233" />